 Penn STEM Alliance (PSTEMA)

-At the 2016 Medical Library Association Tri-Chapter Meeting, the Philadelphia Regional Chapter awarded the Biomedical Library, School of Nursing, and the Free Library of Philadelphia the Randy Brenner Memorial Consumer Health Award for the health corners collaboration.
+At the 2016 Medical Library Association Tri-Chapter Meeting, the Philadelphia Regional Chapter awarded the Biotech Commons, School of Nursing, and the Free Library of Philadelphia the Randy Brenner Memorial Consumer Health Award for the health corners collaboration.

-Pictured above, from left to right: Richard James and Barbara Cavanaugh of Penn Biomedical Library, Jamie Bowers of the Free Library of Philadelphia, and Autumn McClintock of the Free Library Foundation.
+Pictured above, from left to right: Richard James and Barbara Cavanaugh of Penn Biotech Commons, Jamie Bowers of the Free Library of Philadelphia, and Autumn McClintock of the Free Library Foundation.

 In Spring 2018, Community Health Outreach was highlighted in the Penn Libraries newsletter with a link pointing to a Penn Libraries blog post from 2017.